 There is a site called "Snail Mail My Email".
-From November 10-16, they will allow you to type a letter to anyone you choose.
-After submitting it and confirming your letter in an email they send you, they will transform it into a work of art and mail it anywhere for free.
+From November 10-16, they will allow you to type a letter to anyone you choose, turn it into a piece of art and mail it anywhere for free.

 I've discovered how using a binder with a few simple office supplies and some slight creativity can be used to preserve greeting cards and special memories for years to come.